 As a final piece of advice, make sure you do not trust a ranked rashguard too much when in training.
 You probably wouldn’t buy the same ranked rashguard for each training day of the week right?
 Well neither would others, so any visiting grapplers might actually be well above what their rashguards indicate in terms of rank., Don’t be fooled!

 This one is down to personal preference more than anything.
 However, if you train more than a couple of times per week, you need at least a couple of rashguards in your closet.
 Given how easy they are to wash and dry, you could pull it off with one if you had to.
 However, constant use along with repeated washing is going to shorten the life of any rashguard, cheap or not.
 My suggestion is to get one for each BJJ class you go to, at the very least.
 Ideally, you’d also have separate rashguards for strength and conditioning, but that’s not needed at all.

 A great thing about buying cheap BJJ rashguards is that you can buy more of them and still not come close to the price of one of the more expensive ones.
 Having at least a couple is going to have you covered.
 Preferably, you need to have separate ones for each session but that’s far from mandatory.
 Moreover, you do not need to have separate Gi and N-Gi training rashguards.

 I think there’s hardly anything left to say after the above.
 In order to be completely fair and transparent, I provided the price tag on each rashguard in each respective section.
-All that’s left now is for you to choose which of the cheap BJJ rashguards you liek the most and stock up on it!
+All that’s left now is for you to choose which of the cheap BJJ rashguards you like the most and stock up on it!
 Or, if you are a variety guy like me, get one of each!
-That way, you’re covered with long sleeved, short sleeved, cool looking and even ranked rashguards!
+That way, you’re covered with long-sleeved, short-sleeved, cool-looking, and even ranked rashguards!
 The best thing about them is that they’ll last for a long, long time!